 Assistant Manager for Major Gift Planning

 The Assistant Manager of Major Gift Planning is responsible for closing new annual gifts and meeting budgeted contributions income each year, and to do so by building stronger relationships with donors so that income will increase in the future.
 The assistant manager meets with donors and planned giving prospects in their respective regions, builds relationships with those donors, solicits those donors, and then stewards those donors in such a way that makes them more likely to renew and increase support in future years.
-Responsibilities require traveling 60-70% of the time, and working from a home office located either in California, Texas, Florida, or the mid-Atlantic/New England region.
+Responsibilities require traveling 60-70% of the time, and working from a home office located either in Texas, Florida.

 - Meet both fundraising and relationship-building goals of region by managing a caseload of 200 donors and prospects within a specific region.